digitalocean/marketplace-blueprints/blueprints/elk/README.md

 ## Stack details
 - XPACK basic security enabled.
+- This stack does not provide Elastic license.
+If your business requires one, it is your responsibility to get one.
 - Latest APT versions of ElasticSearch, Kibana and LogStash.
 - ElasticSearch discovery mode is set to single node.
 - ElasticSearch, Kibana and LogStash and configured to run as systemctl services.